 The blog series

-The only way to win a blame relay is to refuse to participate in the race altogether.
-True organizational maturity is found when a leader has the courage to "drop the baton", to stand still, own the failure, and signal to the rest of the team that the cycle of evasion ends with them.
-This requires a fundamental restructuring of the corporate incentive alignment; the "First Responder" who identifies and owns a problem must be rewarded more highly than the "Runner" who successfully dodged it.
+In conclusion: the only way to win a blame relay is to refuse to participate in the race altogether.
+True organizational maturity is found when a leader has the courage to drop the baton, to stand still, own the failure, and signal to the rest of the team that the cycle of evasion ends with them.
+This requires a fundamental restructuring of the corporate incentive alignment; the 'First Responder' who identifies and owns a problem must be rewarded more highly than the runner who successfully dodged it.

 ©2K26. ddwebbtel publishing